Jwu44/YourMum/product/task33.md

 - ensure it only shows once

 ## bug 2:
-- spotlight should be 75x75 for step 1
+- spotlight dynamic sizing should be smaller for step 1
 - triangle arrow should be pointing to the spotlight without being on top of it

 ## bug 3: